Common Veterinary Area: Animal welfare

-In March 2021 the Ulster Society for the Prevention Cruelty to Animals (USPCA) lobby group advocated for the extension of the CVA to the UK, because border control delays are stressful to the animals, and the Northern Ireland Protocol (NIP) is the lever to improvements since the UK has left the province within the EU single market.
-The Union of European Veterinary Practitioners noticed first that the suggestion of the 'Eurogroup for Animals' to this effect, and second that in February 2021 European Commission Vice President Maroš Šefčovič that the "EU would be prepared to look at a bilateral veterinary agreement with the British government" over this issue.
+In March 2021, the Ulster Society for the Prevention of Cruelty to Animals (USPCA) lobby group advocated for the extension of the CVA to the UK because border control delays are stressful to the animals, and the Northern Ireland Protocol (NIP) is the lever to improvements since the UK has left the province within the EU single market.
+The Union of European Veterinary Practitioners noticed, first, the suggestion of the 'Eurogroup for Animals' to this effect, and second, that in February 2021 European Commission Vice President Maroš Šefčovič said that the "EU would be prepared to look at a bilateral veterinary agreement with the British government" over this issue.

 Trade friction

-In late May 2021 Specialty Food Magazine quoted a trade policy advisor at the British Meat Processors Association thus: "The consequences of the EU–UK Trade and Cooperation Agreement and the Northern Ireland Protocol have resulted in an inevitable increase in trade friction even to trade within the UK...
+In late May 2021, Specialty Food Magazine quoted a trade policy advisor at the British Meat Processors Association thus: "The consequences of the EU–UK Trade and Cooperation Agreement and the Northern Ireland Protocol have resulted in an inevitable increase in trade friction, even to trade within the UK...
 Anything to reduce this friction must be welcomed."
 The BMPA believes that the only long-term solution for these trade issues will be to reach a veterinary agreement with the EU.
-"The CVA could be achieved in a way that would not compromise our negotiating position on trade deals with other countries", the BMPA said, "as it would focus on plant and animal health rules rather than food standards."
+"The CVA could be achieved in a way that would not compromise our negotiating position on trade deals with other countries," the BMPA said, "as it would focus on plant and animal health rules rather than food standards."

 In June 2021, the BBC reported the concerns of the British Horseracing Authority that "horse racing and breeding in the UK is being hit by rules over exports brought about" by Brexit.
 "The industry is worth £4.1bn annually to the UK economy and supports tens of thousands of jobs."
-The issue has seriously affected participation of British horses in EU races and vice versa, as well as on permanent exports of bloodstock.
+The issue has seriously affected participation of British horses in EU races and vice versa, as well as permanent exports of bloodstock.